 by K Marie Alto March 03, 2019 3 min read

 When morning came, I couldn’t give breakfast to the girls and not Moo, so everyone had a morning fast (Hubby fed the girls after we left).
-I loaded Moo into his carrier, buckled him into the car and drove to the vet.
+I loaded Moo into his carrier, buckled him into the car, and drove to the vet.

 The Tech then took me into a back room where the procedure was going to take place.
 She explained all of the equipment to me and showed me where Moo would be confined for observation after surgery.
 I have to say this was a big help in calming my nerves.
 I read a lot on the internet, but she essentially gave me an overview of the process.

 It was time, the Vet came in, answered a million more of my questions, and gave Moo a shot to make him sleepy.
 It was in his hip and he let out a cry because it burned.
 I felt horrible!!!
-It only took a few moments before he was out and I had to give him a big hug an kiss and hand him over to the professionals.
+It only took a few moments before he was out and I had to give him a big hug and kiss and hand him over to the professionals.

 So I sat and waited with anticipation when a Tech finally came in to tell me everything went well with the initial anesthesia and that the doctor was ready to proceed.
 I tried to distract myself as the minutes seemed to take hours.
 I received an update about mid-way through that all was going well, but my nerves were still fried.

 She told me all of Moo’s teeth had to be extracted, except the 6 little baby ones in front on the top and bottom.
 When I finally got to see my Moo he rubbed on the bars desperate to get some rubies.
 I was so worried about his sore mouth I knew I couldn’t stay long because he needed to rest.

 Once home later that evening, Moo, the girls, and I stayed closed in my office to limit his activity.
 He was so groggy and confused.
 He couldn’t get settled and just kept walking around the room.
-He was given pain med and antibiotic injections at the vet so I didn’t have anything to administer when we were home.
+He was given pain meds and antibiotic injections at the vet so I didn’t have anything to administer when we were home.

 I worked from home the rest of the week to keep an eye on my little man.
 Over the next day or two Moo started to sober up and was back to his old self monopolizing my lap.
 He did it, we did it!
 It was long overdue, but my Moo finally had the healthy mouth he always deserved.

-K. Marie is an animal lover, wife, kitty mom, dog auntie, writer and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
+K. Marie is an animal lover, wife, kitty mom, dog auntie, writer, and co-founder of Toe Beans, a proud American family-owned online boutique pet supplies store focused on the improvement of the life of furry family members via pet parent education, better products, and advocacy.
 She has over 20 years of experience as a pet momma.
-She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 19K followers (@furrytoebeans) and counting :-).
+She loves sharing her personal journey and experience as a pet parent via her blog and Facebook page where she currently has more than 30K followers (@furrytoebeans) and counting :-).

 Comments will be approved before showing up.

 by K Marie Alto September 29, 2022 8 min read

-by K Marie Alto September 08, 2021 8 min read
+by K Marie Alto September 22, 2022 10 min read

-by K Marie Alto September 01, 2021 8 min read
+by K Marie Alto September 15, 2022 10 min read 2 Comments

 Sign up to get the latest on sales, new releases and more.